 As ever being a greedy pig, I got to try everyone else’s dishes as we passed the plates around for sampling.
-The anchovies on a tomato tartare was refreshing with a hint of the ocean with the contrast of the fillets, milky gentle salt from the white and the more punchy flavour from the darker fillets.
+The anchovies on a tomato tartare were refreshing with a hint of the ocean with the contrast of the fillets, milky gentle salt from the white and the more punchy flavour from the darker fillets.

-A white bean salad with country sausage, was a simple but perfectly flavoursome plate of food.
+A white bean salad with country sausage was a simple but perfectly flavoursome plate of food.
 With the sausage adding a salty, crispy element to the creamy beans.

 On to the main action segment.
 The pork belly with creamy mash was simple but let the flavours of the meat shine through.
 Delicious.